Lancashire County Cricket Club: Ground

 Since its formation, Lancashire has played home matches at Old Trafford Cricket Ground, west of Manchester city centre.
 Old Trafford has played host to international matches since 1884.

 Lancashire also play matches at Blackpool Cricket Club, Liverpool Cricket Club, Southport and an annual fixture at Sedbergh School.
+The club's official second base at Farington opened in 2026.

 Finances

 Lancashire Cricket Club has a record of strong finances which has been attributed to several factors including its diverse facilities and having the largest membership in the country.
 The Old Trafford Lodge is a hotel which is part of the ground and the ground has been used for conference facilities and has staged music concerts.
 Another source of income is opening the ground's car park during Manchester United F.C.'s home matches.
 Between 2004 and 2006, the club made record profits, each year getting progressively better and in 2006 recorded a profit of £747,370.
 While in 2009 more than half of the 18 counties were in profit, 15 in 2010 experienced financial losses, Lancashire included.
 The total losses of the 18 counties amounted to over £9 million.
 Lancashire suffered losses of £2.1 million for 2010, primarily because of the club's investment in rebuilding Old Trafford, particularly the construction of The Point.
 The absence of Test cricket and legal action related to the ground's redevelopment also contributed to the financial loss.